-Broke People Always Seem to Waste Their Money on These 15 Everyday Expenses
+15 Things Broke People Always Seem to Waste Money On

-Being broke has a pattern.
+The truth is, being broke has a pattern.
 It’s not random.
-The same wasteful habits keep showing up, and the worst part is most people don’t even realize they’re doing it.
+The same wasteful habits keep showing up, and most people broke don’t even realize they’re doing it.

 Table of Contents